bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 IdPs must securely store any symmetric secrets used by RPs in a fashion that reduces the likelihood of their capture, such as by storing a hash of the secret instead of the secret itself.
 All symmetric secrets need to be generated using approved cryptography, and a different secret needs to be generated for every RP that the IdP associates with.
 Similarly, if an RP talks to multiple IdPs, it should have a separate secret for each IdP.

+If an IdP provides public and private keypairs to subscribers or RPs, the IdP should store only the public portion of the key.

 #### 4.3.
 Guidance by Product Family

 This document covers two main product families that enable federated identity transactions - SAML and OpenID Connect, the latter of which is built on top of OAuth.
 Other protocols and approaches are possible to use while fulfilling the requirements of the guidelines.